 - It is advisable to take legal advice before signing the letter.
 Some terms and conditions of the employer can prevent the potential candidate from seeking a job elsewhere in the industry or with the competitors.
 If that is the case, it would be wise to talk with the employer and make a new agreement of employment.
 Always consider taking a legal advice.

-There are two pre-employment letters, which company sends to employees and these are called offer letter and appointment letter.
+There are two pre-employment letters, which the company sends to employees and these are called offer letters and appointment letters.

 - An offer letter highlights the fact that the company is accepting the potential candidate based on certain factors and offering a certain position, salary, benefits, and compensation, terms conditions, and some other details.
 There is no specific format of the job offer letter and would depend on a company.